grahama1970/web_llm_interactor/README.md

 # Perplexity.ai Stealth Automation with MCP Desktop Commander
+NOTE: This project is a fun cybersecurity proof of concept project--and NOT meant for actual use.

 This project automates interaction with Perplexity.ai by entering a prompt into the chat window using Playwright with stealth techniques to avoid detection.
 It incorporates Bézier spline mouse movements for human-like behavior and manual fingerprint spoofing to evade browser fingerprinting.